 Bitter foods . . . you don’t necessarily come running when I say that bitter foods are on the menu.
 But chocolate, coffee, beer, olives and olive oil are are foods that are bitter and we love them.
 Why is that?
 Because we don’t usually eat or drink them as as.
 They are balanced with other flavors to make them taste better.

 Combining and balancing one flavor with another is what makes food taste great.
 Sweet + salty+ bitter + sour together is one bite is what makes us want more.
-Check out my blog post How to Make Food Taste Better for the basics of flavor.
+Check out my blog post How to Make Food Taste Better and How to Salt Your Food for the basics of flavor.
 Here’s how to balance bitterness in some of your favorite foods.

 On it’s own, chocolate is quite bitter.
 Add sugar, milk and cream and something magical happens.
 The sweetness of sugar and dairy (yes most dairy is mildly sweet) balances the bitterness and makes us crave chocolate.